rhayes777/PyAutoFit/README.rst

     # and the results of these 100 fits are in the output folder:
     output_path = "/path/to/gaussian_x100_fits/"

-    # We create an instance of the aggregatorby passing it the output path above.
+    # We create an instance of the aggregator by passing it the output path above.
     # The aggregator detects that 100 unique fits have been performed.
     agg = af.Aggregator(directory=str(output_path))